-Dividend includes gross cash dividends net of non-recoverable foreign withholding tax.
+Dividend includes gross cash dividends net of non-recoverable foreign withholding tax and compensation for missed direct investment returns on securities lent.

 Additionally, this may include the offsetting via tax credits of Dutch and foreign withholding tax, which is possible under the status of the Sub-fund as a fiscal investment institution as recognised by the Dutch tax authorities.